One Late Payment Does Make A Difference

 On May 5, 2014 by Eric Klein

 A late payment on one account could cost you higher rates and fees on all of your accounts – from your credit cards to your auto insurance.
-More and more, companies are sifting through your credit reports looking for justification to increase your interest rates or say no to a higher credit limit.

-When lenders see someone become delinquent with another creditor, they see that as an indicator that the borrower is about to become delinquent with them.
+This could be described as the socialization of debt information – as now when lenders see someone become delinquent with another creditor, they see that as an indicator that the borrower is about to become delinquent with them.

-Consequently, having blemishes on your credit report could really inflate your auto insurance rates.
+The impact of this is significant – having blemishes on your credit report could really inflate your auto insurance rates.
 Consumers with poor credit can pay up to 50% more in auto insurance premiums than individuals with good credit.

 What is an insurance score and why should you care?